IRB & Human Subjects Research

 How will the IRB review my research?

-When protocol submissions are first received by the Compliance Office, we do a preliminary pre-review to identify any omitted information or documents, suggest edits, and more before sending the submission on to a reviewer.
+When protocol submissions are first received by NDR Administration and Compliance, we complete a preliminary pre-review to identify any omitted information or documents, suggest edits, and more before sending the submission on to a reviewer.
+In some cases, two cycles of comments will be received- at initial pre-review, and then after IRB review.

-Exempt and non-human subjects research are reviewed by the Notre Dame Research Compliance Office as these proposals are received.
+• Non-human subjects research and Exempt protocols are reviewed by the Notre Dame Research Compliance Office as these proposals are received.
 These proposals are typically reviewed and (depending on revisions or additional information requested) approved within about a week of submission.

 For all submissions, timing of the review depends on many factors: the complexity of the proposal, the quality of the submission, the responsiveness of the investigator, as well as the availability of the IRB reviewer.
-Please be sure to maintain contact with the Compliance Office as comments are sent back to you in the eProtocol system, and make sure that you have carefully reviewed all information before you submit it.
+Please be sure to maintain contact with the NDR Administration and Compliance as comments are sent in the eProtocol system, and make sure to carefully review all information before you submit it.

 Risks